Ephys Link

 Set “inside brain” state

 Sets the “inside brain” state of a manipulator.
 When a manipulator is inside the brain, it will have all axes except the depth axis locked.
 This is to prevent accidental lateral movement while inside brain tissue.
+For Sensapex manipulators, the rotary controller will also be locked to prevent accidental movement.

 Event: set_inside_brain